Best Fallow Deer Hunting in Texas

 I hunt fallow deer on several different ranches, but my ranch that consistently has the best fallow deer hunting is 3600 acres in Real County.
 This ranch has some of the biggest fallow deer I’ve ever seen and with a hundred + fallow deer on the ranch, you will see numerous giant bucks to choose from while fallow deer hunting.
 My average fallow buck harvested on this ranch will score “Gold Medal”.
 This ranch has also produced several huge fallow bucks, both typical and non-typical, that have made the TGR Top 10 All-Time record book.
 Like most ranches, spotted fallow deer are our most common color phase but we also have a good mix of white fallow deer as well as chocolate fallow deer.

-Most of my fallow deer hunting is done by a combination of safari style hunting and spot and stalk hunting, but I will also hunt out of blinds as necessary.
+Most of my fallow deer hunts in Texas are done by a combination of safari-style hunting and spot and stalk hunting, but I will also hunt out of blinds as necessary.

 - Transportation around the ranch

 Not included in Fallow Deer Hunts Texas: